nougui/helmcharts/crypto-port/charts/wavesduck/README.md

-# helmcharts
+# crypto port wavesduck

-A chart for Crypto Portfolio application.
-This app helps keep track of your crypto portfolio.
+A sub chart of Crypto Portfolio application.
+Corresponds to wavesduck system.

 ## Install